suvelocity/challengeme/API/webhooks.md

 ```
 With headers as such:
 {% highlight javascript%}
 Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6Ikp // the word "Bearer" followed by your webhook token
 {% endhighlight %}

 The request body:
-{% highlight JSON %}
+{% highlight typescript %}
 {
-    "webhookUrl": "http://your_address.com/api/v1/webhook", // webhook address used to send events to you on
+    webhookUrl: "http://your_address.com/api/v1/webhook", // webhook address used to send events to you on
+    events: ["submittedChallenge", "startedChallenge"]
-    "events": ["submittedChallenge", "startedChallenge"] // array of strings, event names listened for
+    // array of strings, event names listened for
 }
 {% endhighlight %}